Frequently Asked Questions

 The Property Manager (or what we refer to as Community Manager) works on behalf of the owners to protect their collective investment (i.e. an entire housing corporation or strata building), made up of a bunch of individually owned units.
 We have a great visual infographic that explains what a Property Manager does here.

 The Property Management company provides services that include financial management, building maintenance through selected third-party vendors, community management and communication.
-You can learn more about the services we provide to our communities on [Add Link]
+You can learn more about the services we provide to our communities on Property Management Services.

 Why is Tribe any different from other Property Management companies?